Prev: Chapter 4: Combat

 Dungeon settings represent deep caverns, ancient ruins, mystic towers, and other largely indoor or interior locales separate from the comforts of civilization.
-Dungeon settings can be used to abstractly model exploration of an entire dungeon area or to represent individual rooms or chambers with specific challenges present.
+Dungeon settings can be used to abstractly model exploration of an entire dungeon area or to represent a discrete set of individual rooms or chambers with specific features and hazards.

 Civilization settings represent small villages, bustling cities, and everything in between.
 These scenarios are appropriate for exploring dangerous parts of town, such as a rogue-filled district with winding alleys and rival gangs, or for finding a specific place or person inside a large city.
 The key difference between interaction scenarios (common within towns and cities) and civilization exploration scenarios is that in civilization exploration, it is the location itself that presents the challenge.
 Exploring a heavily trapped mansion, running across the rooftops, or fleeing from an angry mob all fit well as civilization settings.

 In addition to the setting, exploration scenarios also feature a type.
 While settings describe the place, types describe what kind of activity the PCs are engaging in.
 As such, types can make minor or substantial changes to the rules of play.

 The various types are described in the sections below, including any special rules they use.

 Normal scenarios represent typical exploration of dangerous local areas, such as ruins, forests, or sewers.
 This is the standard exploration scenario that other types are compared against for their special rules and exceptions.